7bridges-eu/clj-odbp/README.md

 <p align="center">
-    <strong>This project is no longer maintained, because we no longer interested in OrientDB.</strong>
+    <strong>This project is no longer maintained, because we are no longer interested in OrientDB.</strong>
 </p>

 <p align="center">